sushmita-m/sumulumu-chatops-test/subscriptions.md

 if the authorization is successfull, using the GithubAPI We will get the details about each subscription.

 Results are displayed as hyperlinks.
 Text will be the full_name of the repository or the github account name.
 The hyperlinks will redirect to the repository or the github user account.

+If the user is not signed in, the card will be the showing the message ***Not subscribe to any repositories or accounts.***